blackstork-io/fabric/docs/tutorial.md

 ## Document title

-Documents typically include titles, and the document block supports the `title` argument as a straightforward method to set a title for a document.
+Documents typically include titles, so the document block supports `title` argument as an easy way to set a title for a document.

-Enhance the `document.greeting` template by adding a title using the `title` argument:
+With the new `title` argument, `document.greeting` template would look like this:

 ```hcl
 document "greeting" {